tag/sudzy/README.md

+# Sudzy
 **Currently an evolving work-in-progress.**

 Sudzy is a collection of validator classes, currently intended for use with Paris/Idiorm (an active record ORM used with Slim), although is could be adapted easily.

 The core validation engine contains only validation functions, which can be extended or overwritten.
 Validation functions return only booleans.

-When wrapping the ORM by extending its Model class, Sudzy's ValidModel does validation checks whenever properties are set.
-A failed validation throws a ValidationError.
+When wrapping the ORM by extending its `Model` class, Sudzy's `ValidModel` does validation checks whenever properties are set.
+A failed validation throws a `ValidationError`.

-Validation failures are stored, and available through ::getValidationErrors(), a method of both ValidModel object and the thrown exception.
+Validation failures are stored, and available through `::getValidationErrors()`, a method of both the `ValidModel` object and the thrown `ValidationException`.

-Future development will better separate ValidModel and the methods that invoke the engine, to potentially enable use cases with other ORMs or independent of an ORM.
+Future development will better separate `ValidModel` and the methods that invoke the engine, to potentially enable use cases with other ORMs or independent of an ORM.

-# Example
+## Example
 Validations are set up in the model's constructor.
-The addValidation method is passed the model field to watch, a space-separated list of validations, and an error message.
+The `addValidation()` method is passed the model field to watch, a space-separated list of validations, and an error message.
 Multiple calls on the same field adds additional validation checks with potentially different error messages.

 ```php
     // Multiple validations on the same field.